lexyh/DSP_Team8/Readme.txt

          ├── test_numeric.py    <- Python file that runs unit tests against the object defined in the numeric.py module.
          ├── test_text.py    <- Python file that runs unit tests against the object defined in the text.py module.

+## TO SET UP IN DOCKER ##
+Steps to set up and launch the program as a docker container are outlined below.
+This should allow users to run the program from the command line.
+1. Download program files from the GitHub Repository https://github.com/lexyh/DSP_Team8.git
+2. Save the application files to a location on your local computer.
+3. download and install docker:
+    - desktop, or
+    - engine and compose separately
+4. Open command line prompt
+5. In CMD type: cd the-application-path/DSP_Team8
+6. In CMD type: docker-compose up -d
+7. Open your web browser and navigate to: http://localhost: 8501 or localhost: 8501

+## ALTERNATIVELY RUN FROM COMMAND LINE ##
+To run from command line instead:
+Navigate to the program location via the command line and type: streamlit run streamlit_app.py

 Comments:
 HP 27/10/21